Hong Kong Typhoons including Calamitous Storm Surges

 Typhoon Vicente, August 2012

-In August 2012, a near miss by Typhoon Vicente led to Number 10 signal being issued for the first time since Typhoon York:
+In August 2012, a near miss by Typhoon Vicente led to the Number 10 signal being issued for the first time since Typhoon York:

-Super Typhoon Hato, August 2017
+Super Typhoon Hato, August 2017: storm surge to south Hong Kong

 Hato ranked as the first super typhoon to necessitate the issuance of the Typhoon 8 signal since Hope in 1979, according to Super Typhoon Hato account by Hong Kong Observatory.
 It passed to the southwest of Hong Kong, bringing a storm surge that was especially severe in Macau.

 Mangkut became a Super Typhoon over the west Pacific; lost a little power as it just hit tip of north Luzon, but was still powerful as the eye passed Hong Kong – with intense winds even away from the centre, causing a destructive storm surge in parts of Hong Kong.
-Videos included waves smashing into apartment buildings in Heng Fa Chuen, Hong Kong Island – helping make this the most memorable typhoon for most Hong Kong people [many of whom were born after or too young to remember Wanda].
+Videos included waves smashing into apartment buildings in Heng Fa Chuen, northeast Hong Kong Island – helping make this the most memorable typhoon for most Hong Kong people [many of whom were born after or too young to remember Wanda].

 Here’s a video I shot as Typhoon Mangkhut approached and hit Cheung Chau, along with the aftermath on Cheung Chau: